Working Capital Turnover

 Net Sales

 Many accountants fail to understand that there is a difference between revenue and sales.
-Revenue is all sources of income including sales (sales are a subset); interest on investments, penalties charged to customers and gains on the sale of fixed assets.
+Revenue is all sources of income, including sales (sales are a subset), interest on investments, penalties charged to customers, and gains on the sale of fixed assets.
 Sales reflect the primary purpose (product or service provided) of the business.
-The formula is restricted to sales as the idea behind the formula is to relate sales to working capital.
-Net sales refines sales further to the net final amount actually sold.
+The formula is restricted to sales, as the idea behind the formula is to relate sales to working capital.
+Net sales refine sales further to the net final amount sold.

 Here is an example of the revenue section for identifying net sales.